 Split the eggs lengthwise and put the yolks in a mixing bowl.
 Add the Celery Salt, Pepper and Mayonnaise to the yolks.
 Combine well with fork or hand mixer.
 A hand mixer on medium speed will give a nice creamy mixture.

-If a fork is used to sort of crumble the egg yolks before mixing in the mayonnaise makes it easier to make a smooth blend.
+Use a fork to sort of crumble the egg yolks before mixing in the mayonnaise, this makes it easier to make a smooth blend.
+I use a power portable mixer to mix the egg yolks and mayonnaise, a bit of higher speed makes things a bit creamier.

 I left out the Bacon Bits and the Deviled Eggs still tasted great, I added about 20% more Celery Salt when the Bacon Bits were left out.